 - Accelerated fractionation means that the radiation treatment is completed faster (6 weeks instead of 7 weeks, for instance).

 Hyperfractionation and accelerated fractionation schedules may reduce the risk of laryngeal and hypopharyngeal cancer coming back in or near the place it started (called local recurrence) and may help some patients live longer.
 The drawback is that these schedules also tend to have more severe side effects.

 Modern techniques help doctors focus the radiation more precisely.

 Three-dimensional conformal radiation therapy (3D-CRT): 3D-CRT uses the results of imaging tests such as MRI and special computers to precisely map the location of the tumor.
 Several radiation beams are then shaped and aimed at the tumor from different directions.
 Each beam alone is fairly weak, which makes it less likely to damage normal tissues, but the beams converge at the tumor to give a higher dose of radiation there.

 Intensity modulated radiation therapy (IMRT): IMRT is an advanced form of 3D therapy.
 It uses a computer-driven machine that actually moves around the patient as it delivers radiation.
 In addition to shaping the beams and aiming them at the tumor from several angles, the intensity (strength) of the beams can be adjusted to limit the dose reaching the most sensitive nearby normal tissues.
 This may let the doctor deliver a higher dose to the tumor.
-Many major hospitals and cancer centers now use IMRT as the standard way to deliver external beam radiation.
+This is the most common way radiation is given for laryngeal and hypopharyngeal cancer.

 Internal radiation therapy, also known as brachytherapy, uses radioactive material placed directly into or near the cancer.
 Brachytherapy may be used alone or combined with external beam radiation therapy.
 It is rarely used to treat laryngeal and hypopharyngeal cancer.